 One of the most important parts of a wedding is the giving of rings, which are often seen as symbols of eternal love and commitment.
 The tradition is believed by some to stretch back to Ancient Egypt.
-And then the Romans took the practice and made it their own—they gave rings in order to claim a woman as their wife.
-How romantic.

 Featured above: ROX

 In Egypt, rings started out as bound or braided sedges, rushes and reeds, and over the centuries they have definitely altered through different cultures.
 Bands of gold are very popular these days, but there is also silver, platinum, titanium, and even meteor rock!
 There are no limits really.
 You can be creative about it too—some couples make their own, making the giving of the rings even more special and personal.
 Just make sure the chosen material is durable.
 Even the Egyptians had to swap their rings for other materials when they started deteriorating.
-You don’t have to dive for the largest gem or the shiniest metal you see.
-With all the beautiful materials and styles in the world you can, with a bit of thought, make something timeless and unique without paying an arm and a leg.
+You don’t have to dive for the largest gem or the shiniest metal you see either, as with all the beautiful materials and styles in the world you can, with a bit of thought, make something timeless and unique without paying an arm and a leg.

 You can shop for rings together, or in secret so you can surprise your partner.
 For the latter, one of the biggest worries for ring-buyers is not knowing the size needed.
 Ways around this include: